RennurApps/AwareIM-resources/Readme.md

       - `DELETE FILE 'C:/YourFileLocation/<<myBO.Name>>_No<<myBO.ID>>.html'`

 - [**Pandoc - a universal document converter**](https://pandoc.org/) - If you need to convert files from one markup format into another, pandoc is your swiss-army knife.

+- [**WeasyPrint**](https://weasyprint.org/) Smart solution helping web developers to create PDF documents.
+It’s free and open source software that can be easily plugged to your applications and websites and turns simple HTML pages into gorgeous Invoices, Reports, Posters, Letters and Tickets.

 - **Business Intelligence, Report Writer/Server**